elixir-europe/rdmkit/pages/your_tasks/data_transfer.md

 * If you have the technical skills and knowledge, consider using appropriate File Transfer Protocols.

-* Consider using Cloud Storage Services (see Data Storage page), that provide data sharing solutions, or specialised data transfer services available in your institute or country.
+* Consider using Cloud Storage Services (see Data storage page), that provide data sharing solutions, or specialised data transfer services available in your institute or country.

 * Consider pros and cons of transferring data by shipping hard disks through carrier services (time, costs, security).
 This is not a recommended method, unless good internet connection is not available.

+* During the transfer some data might become corrupted.
+Thus, it is important to check if the files you transferred have conserved their integrity.
+This can be done with hash algorithms.
+A checksum file is calculated for each file before transfer and compared to a checksum calculated on the transferred files.
+If the checksums are the same, the files are not corrupted.

 * Since data transfer involves so many technical aspects, it is a good idea to interact with your technical/IT team in order to avoid any problem if you want to transfer large amounts of data.

 ### Solutions

+Preferable transfer channel depends on the volume of your data and number of files.
+However, there are several general approaches to help you with the task.
 * Try to optimise and ease your data transfer by archiving your data in a single file.
 This can be done with two tools available on most systems.
     * tar (tape archive) will create an archive, a single file containing several files or directories.
     * gzip: since tar does not compress the archive created, a compression tool such as gzip is often used to reduce the size of the archive.